lusayo-nyondo/transcriptva/README.md

 # Transcript VA Site

-This repository contains the main business website for the Transcript VA venture.
+This repository essentially contains three projects:

+1. The marketing website for Transcript VA.
-It is created seperate from the rest of the project to allow a unique focus on SEO and client acquisition tools.
+2. The client order management web application for Transcript VA.
+3. The transcript editor React application with a Django backend.